Erin Bayne, PhD MSc BSc (Hons)

 BIOL 330 - Introduction to Biological Data

 Expands on prior introductions to the scientific method and examines the steps involved in the planning, collection, organization, analysis and presentation of biological data.
-Classes will explore the types of data used to answer a variety of biological questions and will review several different sampling designs, assess the benefits and limitations of various data types for scientific inference, and integrate the statistical methods that are common to other introductory courses.
-Labs will teach students how spreadsheets and relational databases can be used to manipulate, analyze, and present the results of scientific research.
-Prerequisites: BIOL 208 and STAT 151 or SCI 151.
+Classes will explore the types of data used to answer biological questions, review the importance of sampling design, assess the benefits and limitations of various data types for scientific inference, and teach basic principles of statistical modeling.
+Labs will teach students how spreadsheets, databases, cloud computing, and AI can be used to manipulate, analyze, and present the results of biological research.
+Prerequisites: BIOL 207 or BIOL 208; and STAT 151 or SCI 151.

 MWF 10:00 - 10:50